Inference in Predictive Quantile Regressions: Simulation Study

-In all three panels of Table \ref{tab:GJR}, the size of the switching-FM test is close to the i.i.d.\ case when $0.3 \leq \tau \leq 0.7$.
-In Panels A and B, there is some finite sample size distortion in outer quantiles, but the over-rejection is not severe.
+Table \ref{tab:GJR} has two panels.
+Panels A and B report the results with models A and B, respectively.
+Using our empirical returns, we estimate $8.64$ degrees of freedom in our GJR-GARCH-$t$ residual.
+Rounding this value down, we set $\nu=8$ in Panel A. In Panel B, we use $\nu=3$, which rounds down our estimate of $3.67$ when fitting a $t$-distribution without GJR-GARCH to our empirical returns.
+In both panels of Table \ref{tab:GJR}, the size of the switching-FM test is close to the i.i.d.\ case when $0.3 \leq \tau \leq 0.7$.
+In Panel A, there is some finite sample size distortion in the outer deciles, but the over-rejection is not severe even for $T=800$ and improves for $T=1600$.
 Therefore, the switching-FM test performs satisfactorily for a realistically calibrated GJR-GARCH-$t$ model that allows for volatility, leverage, and fat-tails.
-The finite sample size distortion in the tail is a bit stronger in Panel C. This is not surprising given the very fat tails of Panel C and a sample size which is small by the standards of financial data.
+The finite sample size distortion in the tail is a bit stronger in Panel B, which is not surprising given the very fat tails of Panel B. Nonetheless, this size distortion also improves considerably when increasing the sample size from $800$ to $1600$.